Application Domain Leader: Charlotte Williams

-The modern world is absolutely reliant on the production of natural and synthetic chemicals and fibres.
-They are used in our clothes, housing, medicine, high tech devices (e.g. touch screens), transportation (vehicles and fuel) and every other aspect of our lives.
-Synthetic biology has a substantial role in delivering the next generation of efficient, cost-effective and sustainable manufacturing technologies
+The modern world is reliant on the production of natural and synthetic chemicals for everyday use.
+Chemicals are used in our clothes, housing, medicine, agriculture, high tech devices (e.g. touch screens), transportation (vehicles and fuel) and every other aspect of our lives.
+Synthetic biology has a substantial role in delivering the next generation of efficient, cost-effective and sustainable manufacturing technologies; this role is achieved by utilisation of novel microorganism strains that can be engineered to produce defined outputs, such as production of small molecules of high value.

 Projects by outcome area